echeran/smile-of-murugan/webbook/chapter09.md

 [^modern-day-kerala-place-name]: There still exists a village by name of Ataṅkōṭu in South Travancore.
-The prefatory stanza says that the merits of the grammar were approved by Ataṅkōṭṭācāṉ (< *ataṅkōṭṭu ācān*) i.e., "the teacher of Ataṅkōṭu", a member of the learned assembly of king Nilantaru Tiruviṛ Pānțiyan; who this Pāṇṭiyaṉ was we have no idea.
+The prefatory stanza says that the merits of the grammar were approved by Ataṅkōṭṭācāṉ (< *ataṅkōṭṭu ācān*) i.e., "the teacher of Ataṅkōṭu", a member of the learned assembly of king Nilantaru Tiruviṛ Pānṭiyan; who this Pāṇṭiyaṉ was we have no idea.
 The author of the prefatory stanza, Paṇampāraṇār, is probably identical with the grammarian whose work (*Panam-* *pāraṇam*) was preserved very fragmentarily in a few sūtras in the commentaries